String Manipulation

 By repeatedly using split()

-, we can extract out all the parts of the log
+, we can extract many of the parts of the log

 entry.
 But this approach is complicated—if we wanted to